cmu-sei/crucible/README.md

 Welder is a simple application that can be added to an exercise; Welder allows users to dynamically load a VM workstation.
 To get started with Welder, see:
 - [Welder Repository](https://github.com/cmu-sei/Welder)

+## Documentation

+You can find documentation on Crucible and all of its components [here](https://cmu-sei.github.io/crucible/).

 ## License
 Copyright 2020 Carnegie Mellon University.
 See the [LICENSE.md](https://github.com/cmu-sei/crucible/blob/master/license.md) file for details.